 A caregiver’s duties may vary depending on the needs of their client, but this is a guide to help you understand their fundamental responsibilities.

 1. Support with Medical Needs

 Taking care of a senior’s health is one of the most important responsibilities of a caregiver.
 They should be properly trained to understand the nature of illness and treatment for common conditions.
 Their senior care tasks may include keeping track of medical appointments, managing medications, and assessing pain levels.
-Other tasks and knowledge that are crucial for a professional caregiver include being aware of the side-effects of medications and being able to recognize adverse reactions promptly and ask doctors the right questions when in doubt.
+Other tasks and knowledge that are crucial for a professional caregiver include being aware of the side effects of medications and being able to recognize adverse reactions promptly and asking doctors the right questions when in doubt.
 It’s important to discuss your loved one’s health with your caregiver of choice.
 A caregiver is also there to make sure that your loved one carries out medical instructions on time and that they follow the treatment and dosage guidelines exactly.
 This will help to ensure that your loved one remains safe and healthy.

 2. Make a Care Plan

 Every elderly person has a unique set of requirements that they need a little help with.
 A professional caregiver should be able to make a care plan that addresses these needs and goals to make your loved one’s life as easy and comfortable as possible.
 They can also help determine how many hours per day your loved one needs to be supported.
-Moreover, if you have more than one caregiver, they can help schedule their own duties, making a timetable for each day, and ensuring the consistency of care.
+Moreover, if you have more than one caregiver, they can help schedule their own duties, make a timetable for each day, and ensure the consistency of care.
 The health circumstances of an elderly person can change very quickly.
 A responsible caregiver will review your loved one’s situation regularly and determine whether current actions are working, or whether the plan needs to be tweaked or adapted.
 This will ensure that your loved one gets extra assistance as and when they need it.

 3. Help Your Loved One with their Basic Needs